emina-mahmutbegovic/graphql-api/README.md

 ### Queries & mutations

 ### findByUsername
 Can be used to get user object.
+Returns UserType object.

 @Params